-Since a mutant is created by mutating only one or a few statements in the original program, it is possible that a mutant is equivalent to the original program or another mutant.
+Since a mutant is created by mutating only one or a few statements in the original program, a mutant may be equivalent to the original program or another mutant.
 In a group of equivalent mutants, only one of them needs to be executed, saving the test execution time.
 Two types of equivalencies have been considered in existing work.
 The first one is \emph{full equivalence}, where the two mutants will produce the same test result on any test.
 For example, the statement \code{x+=2;} and \code{x+=1+1;} are fully equivalent.
 Given a group of fully equivalent mutants, only one needs to be executed on all tests.
 The second one is \emph{test-equivalence}, where the two mutants will produce the same test result on a specific test.
 Test-equivalence is much more common than full equivalence.
 For example, the statement \code{x+=2;} and \code{x*=2;} are not fully equivalent but are test-equivalent if \code{x} equals 2 before invoking the mutated statement in a test.
 Furthermore, any two mutants whose mutated statements are not executed by a test are equivalent with respect to the test.
 Given a group of test-equivalent mutants with respect to test $t$, only one needs to be executed on $t$.

-To deduplicate mutants, existing approaches employ an offline procedure to detect equivalent mutants before the test execution, and then select one mutant among each equivalence class to be tested. \citet{baldwin1979heuristics} and \citet{papadakis2015trivial} utilize complier optimization to detect fully equivalent mutants, while \citet{pan1994using} using constraint solvers to identify the fully equivalent mutants.
+To deduplicate mutants, existing approaches employ an offline procedure to detect equivalent mutants before the test execution, and then select one mutant among each equivalence class to be tested. \citet{baldwin1979heuristics} and \citet{papadakis2015trivial} utilize compiler optimization to detect fully equivalent mutants, while \citet{pan1994using} uses constraint solvers to identify the fully equivalent mutants.

 Since test-equivalence is more common than full equivalence, the Major mutation framework~\cite{just2014efficient} identifies test-equivalent mutants by a pre-pass executing the original program and interpreting the mutated expressions in the mutants along the execution.
 Since the pre-pass is performed on the original program, Major can successfully detect test-equivalence between the original programs and the mutants, but for test-equivalence between mutants, Major requires a static analysis to determine the equivalence for the rest of the executions after they deviate from the original program.
 More discussion can be found in the next section.